Our Team

 Chair

-Kiara (she/her) is the Deputy Chair of RAP, where she oversees the training program for new program advocates.
-She was formerly a member of the 2020 criminal justice team and was one of the co-authors of RAP’s recent report “Police Panopticon: Zooming in on the Use of Body Worn Cameras by Victoria Police Officers”.
-Kiara is passionate about social justice and human rights.
+Kiara (she/her) is the Chair of the RAP Steering Committee.
+She was formerly a member of the 2020 criminal justice team and was one of the co-authors of RAP’s report “Police Panopticon: Zooming in on the Use of Body Worn Cameras by Victoria Police Officers”.
+Kiara is passionate about social justice and human rights and believes RAP has an important role in preparing a new generation of social justice advocates.
+Kiara is especially passionate about police and prison abolition, First Nations justice, and access to justice.
 Outside of RAP, Kiara works to promote human rights and equality as a discrimination and sexual harassment lawyer.

 Arabella Close